girlguidinghertfordshire/ggherts/about-us/county-centre/index.md

 ## 200 Club

-Support the Hertfordshire Guide Centre by joining its [200 Club](200-club/).
-You can win prizes in the monthly prize draw and the additional super draw in December.
+The 2023 200 Club prize draw winners, supporting the Hertfordshire Guide Centre, can be found on the [200 club page](200-club/).

 ## Availability and booking